tarwn/lessthandot-hugo/blogs/content/posts/2008-11-19-cumulative-update-package-2-for-sql-serv.md

     </td>

     <td>
-      FIX: Error message when you run the snapshot agent on a replication of a stored procedure in SQL Server 2005 or in SQL Server 2008: “The Name property cannot have a value of @param&#65343;name for this version of SQL Server”
+      FIX: Error message when you run the snapshot agent on a replication of a stored procedure in SQL Server 2005 or in SQL Server 2008: "The Name property cannot have a value of @param&#65343;name for this version of SQL Server"
     </td>
   </tr>